-- A. Furnish, install and maintain County project identification signs. - B. Remove signs on completion of construction. - C. Allow no other signs to be displayed except for traffic control and safety.
+- A. The Contractor shall furnish, install and maintain County project identification signs. - B. The Contractor shall remove signs on completion of construction. - C. The Contractor shall allow no other signs to be displayed except for traffic control and safety.

 1.02 PROJECT IDENTIFICATION SIGN (COUNTY)